Pair of Gothic-Style Gauntlets with Etched Detailing | 16th-17th Century Style

 Age

-Estimated 19th century, crafted in imitation of 16th–17th century Gothic armor
+Estimated 19th century, crafted in the style of 16th–17th century Gothic armor

 You May Also Like